-- Improved land correction: The land tables in V4.0 are derived at 1/8° resolution.
+- Improved land correction: The land tables in V4.0 were derived at 1/8° resolution.
 In V3.0 the spatial resolution of the land tables resolution had been 1⁄2°.
-The land surface TB that is used in the derivation of the land tables in V4.0 is based on a monthly climatology of SMAP land TB measurements.
-In V3.0 the land surface TB was based on a land surface emission model. - The sea-ice mask in V4.0 is taken from the RSS AMSR-2 sea-ice maps.
+The land surface TB that is used in the derivation of the land tables in V4.0 (and subsequent versions) is based on a monthly climatology of SMAP land TB measurements.
+In V3.0 the land surface TB was based on a land surface emission model. - The sea-ice mask in V4.0 was taken from the RSS AMSR-2 sea-ice maps.
 In V3.0 the sea-ice mask was from NCEP.
-The threshold for sea-ice exclusion in V4.0 has been changed to gice > 0.003.
-This threshold was gice > 0.001 in V3.0. - 3.
-The sun-glint flag has been revised.
-In V4.0 the sun-glint exclusion is based on sun-glint angle and surface wind speed.
-The V4.0 sun-glint flag excludes less data then the V3.0 flag did. - 4.
-The Version 4.0 salinity retrieval algorithm is run solely on the 0.25° Earth grid using the 40km spatial resolution Backus Gilbert Optimum Interpolation (OI).
-The resulting salinity product is called sss\smap\40km.
-From this 40-km product, a smoothed product with a spatial resolution of approximately 70km (called sss\smap) is derived using simple nextneighbor averaging.
-This smoothed 70-km sss\smap is to be regarded as the default

-(standard) salinity product.
-In Version 4, both sss\smap and sss\smap\40km are provided in the same file.

-5. An empirical uncertainty estimate, called sss\smap\uncertainty, is provided for sss\smap in the Level 3 files.
-This uncertainty is based on comparisons between SMAP and the Scripps ARGO interpolated fields.
-This also includes the sampling error of the Argo data on the scales of the gridded maps, as well as the mapping errors.
+The threshold for sea-ice exclusion in V4.0 was changed to gice > 0.003.
+This threshold was gice > 0.001 in V3.0.

+- 3. The sun-glint flag was revised.
+In V4.0 the sun-glint exclusion was based on sun-glint angle and surface wind speed.
+The V4.0 sun-glint flag excluded less data than the V3.0 flag did. - 4.
+Starting in Version 4.0, the salinity retrieval algorithm is now run solely on the 0.25° Earth grid using the 40-km spatial resolution Backus Gilbert Optimum Interpolation (OI).
+The resulting salinity product is called sss_smap_40km.
+From this 40-km product, a smoothed product with a spatial resolution of approximately 70km (called sss_smap) is derived using simple next-neighbor averaging.
+This smoothed 70-km sss_smap is to be regarded as the default (standard) salinity product.
+In Version 4 and subsequent versions, both sss_smap_40km are provided in the same file. - 5.
+An empirical uncertainty estimate, called sss_smap_uncertainty, was provided for sss_smap in the Level 3 files.
+This uncertainty was based on comparisons between SMAP and the Scripps ARGO interpolated fields.
+This also included the sampling error of the Argo data on the scales of the gridded maps, as well as the mapping errors.